The Third War of Italian Independence and the Venetia Question

 • The emergence of unified Italy signified a triumph of sovereignty and statehood aspirations over fragmented governance structures.

-See also The Norwegian Flag and the Flag Dispute
+See also The Sinn Féin and the Declaration of Independence

 Reflecting on Historical Perspectives on Italian Unification reveals the enduring legacy of the Third War of Italian Independence in shaping modern Italy and its place within the broader European wars of independence.